 - Rousseau Was Right: This convict, who shows that love, kindness and decency can come from the seemingly ugliest and darkest of places, is the strongest case against the Joker's cynical ideology of fundamental human ugliness.

 - Scary Black Man: Subverted.
-While he is large and broad and a convict, he's a heroic guy.
+While he is large and broad and a convict, he has a good side.